January 23, 2026

 • Home and decor buyers want to see how an item sits in a room and what colors it pairs with.

 Once you’re clear on that you can build a short list.
-Decide which multiple images, angles, detail shots and lifestyle setups you need for each product type.
-Including multiple images from different angles helps customers visualize products in their own lives and reduces uncertainty, mitigating the risks associated with online shopping.
+Decide which angles, detail shots and lifestyle setups you need for each product type.
+Using multi-format galleries with at least 5 to 8 images per listing helps build context for each product.

+Even if you’re shooting at home with natural light, it pays to be intentional.
 Use the same background color for a whole category, shoot at the same time of day and keep your framing similar.
-Incorporate background objects, like glass bottles, vases, plants or bowls of fruit, to add visual interest and enhance the visual appeal of your product images while keeping the product in focus.
-This creates high quality visuals that attract customers.
 Having a unified style with consistent lighting, angles and background colors across your entire catalog reinforces your brand identity.

 Using Images Across Product Pages, Cart and Checkout

 Ideally your first image should be the clearest hero shot: the easiest version of the product to recognize at a glance.
 This is the one that needs to work everywhere, on listing pages, in quick-view windows, in carts and on the checkout confirmation.
-If that image is confusing or doesn’t show what makes the product special people may second-guess their purchase halfway through.
+If that image is confusing or doesn’t show what makes the product special, people may second-guess their purchase halfway through.

 With Penni Cart you can control how your images display across the whole flow, from product page to cart to checkout.
 That means you can make sure the same strong, reassuring visuals keep showing up all the way until payment.
-When someone sees a clear, familiar image in the cart and on the final confirmation page it reminds them “yes, this is exactly what I wanted”.

 DIY vs Professional: What’s Right for Your Store?

 DIY is usually a good fit when you have a limited number of SKUs, time to experiment and a basic understanding of lighting and composition.
-Setting up an in house studio or a dedicated photo studio can help you achieve more professional product photos.
-Invest in proper lighting, this includes studio lighting, lighting equipment like softboxes and using window light for soft, natural illumination.
-You can bounce light onto your product with a white poster board or reflector to soften shadows or hang a white bed sheet to diffuse harsh light.
-These techniques create even, appealing images that showcase your products.
+Use a stable shooting surface and a tripod to keep your shot steady.
+Bounce light onto your product with a white poster board or reflector to soften shadows.

 A hybrid approach often works best.
 Start with DIY to validate your products and see which ones become best-sellers.
 Then reinvest into pro photography for the top performers and your main ad creatives.
-That way you get the biggest return for your budget.

 Editing and Optimizing Your Product Photos

+Once you’ve taken your product photos, the real magic happens in the editing room.
 Start by making sure your product photography accurately represents what you’re selling.
-Adjust the brightness and contrast to make your product stand out but don’t over edit, customers want to see the real thing not a version that looks too perfect to be true.
-Color correction is especially important in ecommerce product photography; your product’s color should look the same on screen as it does in real life so customers can set realistic expectations and reduce the risk of returns.
+Adjust the brightness and contrast to make your product stand out but don’t over edit, customers want to see the real thing.

 First Steps to Better E-Commerce Photography